akramov-farhod/e-commerce-backEnd/README.md

   ## Usage

-  Once your server is Up and Running utilize Insomnia Core to Make Quick anc Easy changes to your database.
+  Once your server is Up and Running utilize Insomnia Core to Make Quick and Easy changes to your database.

   ## Contributing
   NA